inbravo/travel/september-2017/tehri-dam.md

 *	I hooked to his tail with my all senses opened to judge, the slightest of movement around my motorcycle
 * 	We carefully steered through the traffic around us, and attracted the eyes of many
 * 	We crossed Modinagar and arrived at Meerut bypass, where i took the lead, and finally throttled my best
-*	Here comes the bullet attitude, but with all senses opened to avoid any mistake
+*	Finally i was in bullet attitude, but with all senses opened to avoid any mistake and started cutting the traffic
-*	Solo riding makes you more responsible, to avoid any negligence, and eventually avoiding any disaster
+*	Solo riding makes you more responsible, you have to avoid every small negligence, which eventually helps in avoiding any disaster

 ##  5:00 AM Meerut
 *	Arrived in Meerut but still no sign of sunlight, i am feeling confident to reach my destination within stipulated time